sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Talking points

-- Let Charles talk about "dependency containe" (application context), in which he talks about controller->repository->datasource dependency relationship.

 - Don't change the test code in this lab - that is the contract

 - Demo how to remove compile errors also show what to do